 The komodo dragon (Varanus komodoensis), although not poisonous, can be dangerous due to its large size.
 These lizards can reach lengths of 3 meters (10 feet) and weigh over 115 kilograms (253 pounds).
 Do not try to capture this lizard.

 Note: Snakes make a good survival meal.
+(But not worth getting injured over if you don't know what you are doing.)

 Stay Prepared!
 Stay Alive!